 While your teeth are incredibly strong, their strength can become compromised by a deep crack, a large chip, or even heavy decay.
 Rather than extracting the tooth, a porcelain crown from Dr. Thomas DeStefano of Pittsford, NY can save the tooth.
 A crown returns the strength, appearance, and function to the tooth.

-Dr. DeStefano only uses porcelain for his crowns, and they are milled in our office with our advanced CEREC system.
+Dr. DeStefano only uses porcelain for his crowns, and they are milled with our advanced CEREC system at our office in Pittsford.
+To learn more about CEREC® crowns, call (585) 248-2383 to schedule a consultation today!

 What Is Are Dental Crowns?